magao-x/handbook/maintenance/cooling/filter_cleaning.rst

     Do not dump glycol down a sink drain or into the environment.

 .. warning::
-    All liquid cooled components must be off prior to turning off `instCool`
+    All liquid cooled components must be off prior to turning off :dev:`instCool`

 Procedure
 ----------

 1. Required Tools

    - 2x goose neck pliers
    - paper towels
    - a small flat screwdriver
    - wire brush
    - q-tip
    - acetone [maybe]

 2. Initial Conditions.

    - RTC, ICC, and liquid cooled cameras (camwfs, camsci1, camsci2) off.
    - instCool on

 3. Remove the lower cover plate labeld "cooling access" on the input side of the electronics rack to expose the cooler control panel.

    .. image:: figures/instCool_control_access.jpg

    *Instrument cooling control panel access*

-4. Note coolant flow in `instCool.status.flow_rate` and on the cooler control panel.
+4. Note coolant flow in :prop:`instCool.status.flow_rate` and on the cooler control panel.
 As noted above this is somewhat thermal-load dependent.

-5. Power off `instCool` with the rocker switch.
-Do this locally, as opposed to with `pwrGui`, for later leak checks.
+5. Power off :dev:`instCool` with the rocker switch.
+Do this locally, as opposed to with **pwrGUI**, for later leak checks.

 6. Remove the filter from the system using its quick disconnects.

    .. image:: figures/instCool_filter.jpg